zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rss/readme.rst

 Follow the instructions in :doc:`Build instructions </building/tfm_build_instruction>`.
 Build TF-M with platform name: `arm/rss/<rss platform name>`

-For example for building RSS for Total Compute platforms:
+For example for building RSE for Total Compute platforms:
 ``-DTFM_PLATFORM=arm/rss/tc``

 Signing host images
 -------------------

-RSS BL2 can load boot images into other subsystems within the host system.
+RSE BL2 can load boot images into other subsystems within the host system.
 It expects images to be signed, with the signatures attached to the images in the MCUBoot metadata format.